 $5 Meal Planning helps my family stay on track with our grocery budget.
 Guess what, the first two weeks are FREE.
 This means you have time to try them out and see what I’m talking about.

-$5 meal planning send emails directly to you along with the grocery list!
+$5 meal planning sends emails directly to you along with the grocery lists!
 It’s easy to use and will save you both time and money.
 Keep in mind the first two weeks are free!
 It’s worth trying it to see if it would be a good fit for your family.